 How To Factory Reset a MacBook Pro

 The hard drive on your MacBook Pro contains your personal images, browsing history, work files, iTunes account and all sorts of other information.
 Yet far too many people don’t wipe their computers before selling them – a survey by the Blancco Technology Group showed that 78% of hard drives they bought on eBay had personal or company data still accessible on them.
-Of those drives, 67% had easily accessible data while the rest required a little work and a data recovery tool to rebuild that data.
-Only 10% of those hard drives the company bought had the data securely wiped.
+Of those drives, 67% had easily accessible data while the rest required a little work with a data recovery tool to get at the information.
+Only 10% of the hard drives the company bought had the data securely wiped.
 The other 90% of sellers were running at least some risk that their data would be stolen.

 Step 1: Back everything up

 Before you wipe your MacBook Pro, you will need to back up everything you want to take with you to your next Mac or reload onto this one when you’re finished.
-Use Time Machine is you’re shifting between Mac devices as it is the easiest way to save your stuff.
+The easiest and simplest way to do this is to use Time Machine, the backup application built into macOS.

 - Navigate to System Preferences and Time Machine.